donyelqt/Huzz-ler/README.md

 # Huzzler

-Huzzler is a modern e-learning and productivity companion for students.
+Huzzler is a modern e-learning and productivity companion for procrastinating students.
 It blends rich visual dashboards, gamified rewards, and AI-assisted study tools to keep learners engaged and on track.

 ## Feature Highlights
 - **Dashboard insights**: Red-themed hero section with personalized greeting, progress stats, and assignment feed powered by `DashboardFragment.kt` and structured stat cards in `layout_dashboard_stat_card.xml`.